sguox002/leetcode/leetcode-all.md

 ->>

 ## bit manipulation
+<<-137	Single Number II     		53.2%	Medium
+every number appear 3 times except one.
+- bits: do bit by bit and sum each bit %3 and that is the bit appear once.
+- using true type table to get a counter reset to 0 when goes to 3.
+->>
+<<-136	Single Number    		66.1%	Easy
+each number appear twice except one. xor.
+->>

 <<-318	Maximum Product of Word Lengths    		51.8%	Medium
 word[i] and word[j] shares no common letters. using char as bit and then do bit manipulations.